wayfair-incubator/aux-eng-playbook/src/docs/theory/failure_modes.md

 featured: ../images/featured/theory.png
 ---

-TODO:
-* how to identify, avoid these situations

 An Auxiliary Engagement is a hopeful endeavor; there is no guarantee of success.
 An engagement can suffer from a number of failure modes, some easier to identify than others.
 The failure modes are typical of all software engineering, but can